-This article will briefly describe how those sensors work, the different types, and why you need them.
-Finally, we’ll look at our recommendations for universal garage door sensors if you need to replace yours.
+This article will briefly describe how garage door sensors work, the different types, and why you need them.
+Finally, we’ll review our universal garage door sensor recommendations if you need to replace yours.

 Garage door opener sensors are also called photoelectric safety sensors.
 They ensure that your garage door stops closing or opening when it recognizes that there’s something in its way.

 It’s a great safety feature.
-If you have never looked into how this technology works, it can seem rather complicated at first glance.
+It can seem complicated at first glance if you have never looked into how this technology works.

-Garage door sensors work by shooting a beam of infrared light across your garage entrance to the sensor on the other side.
+Garage door sensors shoot an infrared light beam across your garage entrance to the sensor on the other side.
 The sensors usually are about 4 inches above the ground.

 This system allows them to detect obstructions like your car or a kid on a bike.
-As long as the beam isn’t interrupted, the door will open or close normally.
+The door will open or close as long as the beam isn’t interrupted.

 Types of Garage Door Opener Sensors